 The Used Car Safety Ratings (UCSR) reflect the overall car crash safety performance, so in order to score well the car had to protect both the occupants of the car as well as minimal injury to other drivers, pedestrians, cyclists - basically everyone involved in the crash.

-The data is published as part of a used car buying guide (Used Car Safety Ratings (UCSR) Buyer's Guide 2010) to help people decide on their options.
+The data is published as part of a used car buying guide (Used Car Safety Ratings (UCSR) Buyer's Guide) to help people decide on their options.

 When we first looked at the results in the 2010 analysis, we saw that the small 4WD Suzuki Samurai, Sierra, SJ410 and SJ413 models built between 1982-1999 scored Very Poor in the Crash Safety Ratings, as well as the Suzuki Vitara and Escudo models built between 1988-1998 also scored Very Poor.

 It's suggested that the following features will help a car avoid a crash:

 And the following features will reduce injury and death: